Who is OFALycée for?

 How long is the school year?

-OFALycée offers a preparation for the brevet des collèges with exams in French, Mathematics, History-Geography, Moral and Civic Education, SVT, SPC/Technology and English.
+OFALycée offers preparatory courses for the “Brevet des Collèges” examination, which involves exams in French, Mathematics, History-Geography, Moral and Civic Education, SVT, SPC/Technology and English.

-The brevet des collèges for individual candidates is graded on 400 points:
+The Brevet des Collèges for individual candidates is graded out of a total of 400 points:

 - 100 points in French